Expert Insights: Calcium Tablets for Women's Health

 Beyond Bones: Other Benefits of Adequate Calcium Intake

 Your heart, muscles, and nervous system all need calcium to function properly.
 It helps your muscles contract and relax, keeps your heart beating steadily, and supports proper nerve function.
-Think of calcium as your body's all-round team player.
+Think of calcium as something that does it all for your body.

 Understanding Calcium Supplements for Women